CAPT. D.S. LEE MANSION - Historical Description

 The interior of the house is remarkably intact considering its history as a hospital.
 This is confirmed by recently discovered drawings by Harry E. Netcott and A.M Donnan, the architects involved with the initial conversion for hospital use.
 These drawings are held by the Buchanan County Historical Society.

 Upon entering the front door, one is confronted with a spacious hallway which extends to the rear of the house.
 The north/south interior walls are masonry while the east/west walls are of frame construction.
-The south end of this hallway has been boxed in to provide space for a small bathroom.
+The south end of this remodeled into a handicap restroom.
 This bath contains the south face window with the raised sill and no doubt was the reason for the alteration.
 An open stair with a prominent newel post and banister rises on the east wall to provide access to the second story.
 The banister is most likely made of walnut while the interior woodwork appears to be of clear pine.
 All of the interior woodwork has been painted.

 The second floor rooms are arranged much like those on the first floor.
 All four chimneys are evident but there are no fireplaces.
 These could easily accommodated stoves as a heat source in the upstairs rooms if the gas fired steam heating system is not original.
 At the south end of the hall, lift top cupboards fill the wall below the paired windows.
 There is a small room at the north end of the hall which contains the only unpainted woodwork in the house.

 The north and south rooms on the west side of the hall are of equal size and a shallow closet for each room has been sandwiched between them.
-There is a fire door in the west wall of the north room which provided access to the second floor of the hospital additions.
 The northeast room is much the same as the west rooms and has a narrow closet in the southwest corner.
-The southeast quadrant is divided into a small room in the corner, a post World War II bathroom to the west of it, a short hallway connecting to the north room, and an enclosed stairway which extends to the attic and on to the belvedere.
+The southeast quadrant is divided into a small room in the corner, a short hallway connecting to the north room and an enclosed stairway which extends to the attic and on to the belvedere.
 What appears to be original wallpaper remains at the upper end of this stair.
 The ceilings of the hallway and the two north rooms are covered with ornamental embossed metal squares.

 In the attic the tops of the interior masonry walls are visible.
 The structural beams have been shaped by hand instead of sawn in a mill.
 The fitted joints between the various elements of the framing are secured with wooden pins.
 Three wooden casement windows are located on each wall of the belvedere.
 The window frames of six lights (with the upper two lights forming an arched top) are hinged on one side and swing inward.
 Exterior shutters cover these windows and they are hinged to swing outward